BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 # Appendix III: Using Bitcoin Regtest

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 The majority of this course presumes that you will either use the Mainnet or Testnet.
 However, those aren't the only choices.
 While developing Bitcoin applications, you might want to keep your applications isolated from these public blockchains.
 To do so, you can create a blockchain from scratch using the Regtest, which has one other major advantage over Testnet: you choose when to create new blocks, so you have complete control over the environment.

-## Starting Bitcoind on Regtest
+## Start Bitcoind on Regtest

 After [setting up your Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) or [compiling from source](A2_0_Compiling_Bitcoin_from_Source.md), you are now able to use regtest.
 To start your `bitcoind` on regtest and create a private Blockchain, use the following command:
 ```
 $ bitcoind -regtest -daemon
 ```

-### Resetting the Regtest Blockchain
+### Reset the Regtest Blockchain

 If you wish, you can later restart your Regtest with a new blockchain.